divbySeptember/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+----Adaptive websites widths are hard coded and Responsive websites use units throughout the entire website!-----

 2. Describe what it means to be mobile first vs desktop first.

+----They both depend on the work flow of the UX designer Mobile 1st or Desktop 1st the goal is to complete the project pixel perfect-----

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+------font-size: 62.5% is set to compensate for the Browser default font size to make the rem conversion simple!-------

 4. How would you describe preprocessing to someone new to CSS?

+------ preprocessing allows you generate CSS from the preprocessor's own unique syntax, to remove action of having to repeat your self on every line-------

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+-----My favorite concept in preprocessing are `mixins` the ability to create a syntax i'll remember ad use it across my project make life easy.------

+------ i've had a few issues with nesting but I think thats just me getting overwhelm with everything I'm doing!------

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.